 Moto Guzzi 850 Le Mans PR

-Those still here should be familiar with the Le Mans, arguably Mandello’s most popular moniker.
-Introduced in 1975 the 850 followed the sporting 750cc models produced (and sometimes imported) between 1971 and 1975.
-There’s much more behind those words than a simple lead in, as a tremendous amount of twin-cylinder development was happening both in and outside the factory gates.
-Invested heavily in his Benelli, the existence of the Le Mans is proof that big boss De Tomaso accepted the SEI’s failure as a marquee leader.
+Those still reading should be familiar with the Le Mans, arguably Mandello’s most popular model.
+Introduced in 1975 the 850 followed three sports 750s produced (and sometimes imported) between 1971 and 1975.
+There’s more behind those words than a simple lead in, as a tremendous amount of twin-cylinder development was happening both in and outside the factory gates.
+Invested heavily in his Benelli, the existence of the Le Mans is proof that Guzzi boss De Tomaso accepted the SEI’s failure as a marquee leader.
 This information comes from close, trusted sources who added that few shared De Tomaso’s enthusiasm for the inline, yet the owner learned full well the nature and desires of his customer base.

-Thanks to hometown hero Agostini, tuner Bruno Scola, Dutch wizard Jan Kampen and many others, the work began by Lino Tonti carried on and the Le Mans V850 was ready when needed.
+Thanks to hometown hero Duilio Agostini, Bruno Scola, Dutch wizard Jan Kampen and others the work began by Lino Tonti was carried out, and the Le Mans V850 was ready in 1975.
 In the thick of the Euro performance wars the 844cc twin gave no ground to Ducati’s 900 Desmo or the Jota triple.
-The Guzzi’s speed was unexpected then and largely forgotten after, but AMA superbike wins from Mike Baldwin and Roy Armstrong’s Avon Production championship are proof.
-Good for one-forty with taller gearing Armstrong’s Le Mans was boosted using the factory uprating kit, and that aspect (I reasoned) evolved into claims of works built PRs.
+Making unexpected speed then and largely forgotten later, Guzzi’s AMA superbike wins from Berliner/Baldwin and Roy Armstrong’s Avon Production championship are proof.
+Good for one-forty with taller gearing, Armstrong’s Le Mans was boosted using the factory uprating kit, and that aspect (I reasoned) evolved into claims of works-built PRs.
 Sadly, with no factory records to support those claims I proclaimed the Le Mans 850 PR a hoax.

 Now I’m pretty sure it’s true.